Homeowner guide

 Can HOA fine you for a barking dog?

 Yes — most HOA CC&Rs prohibit unreasonable noise including persistent barking.
-However, the fine must follow proper procedures: written notice, opportunity to correct, and a hearing if requested before the fine becomes enforceable.
+However, the fine must follow proper enforcement procedures: written notice to the dog owner, opportunity to correct, and a hearing if requested before the fine becomes enforceable.

 What are typical HOA quiet hours?

-Most HOA CC&Rs establish quiet hours between 10 PM and 7 AM or 8 AM.
-Some HOAs have additional quiet hours on weekends.
-Check your specific CC&Rs and local municipal ordinances for exact times.
+Most HOA CC&Rs establish quiet hours between 10 PM and 7 AM or 8 AM on weekdays, sometimes extending to 8 AM or 9 AM on weekends.
+Check your specific CC&Rs and local municipal ordinances — municipal noise rules are separate from HOA rules and may be stricter.

 What if my neighbor ignores the HOA noise warning?